reiver/article-20250227/README.md

 Before his presidency, President Trump also made cameos in the movies "The Little Rascals" (1994),
-"Caddieshack II" (1988),
 "Home Alone 2: Lost in New York" (1992),
-"The First Wives Club" (1996),
 "Zoolander" (2001),
-"Two Weeks Notice" (2002),
 and
-"Scary Movie 5" (2013).
+"Two Weeks Notice" (2002).
 And, also made appearances in various TV shows, including:
 "The Fresh Prince of Bel-Air", and
 "The Nanny".

+On January 20th, 2025, President Trump officially created the DOGE by [executive order 14158](https://www.federalregister.gov/documents/2025/01/29/2025-02005/establishing-and-implementing-the-presidents-department-of-government-efficiency).

 ## Elon Reeve Musk

-The second of the three things the protest video is about is — Elon Musk.

 No president of the United States of America goes at it alone President Trump, like presidents before him, has a team behind him — which includes his cabinet and his advisors.

-One of President Trump's senior advsiors, allies, and public supporters — Elon Musk — is, along with President Trump, a focus of the AI-generated protest video that went _viral_ before it was censored.
+One of President Trump's senior advsiors, allies, and public supporters — Elon Musk — has been a public advocate for the Department of Government Efficiency (DOGE).

 Elon Reeve Musk is a businessman, ....